Unlock your phone with your ear print

 Image Source: http://www.christianholz.net/2015-chi15-presentation/Bodyprint-presentation.003.jpg

-These authentication prints are supposedly obtained by taking and analysing images of the touch patterns on the screen, over the two-dimensional location mapping, which is how mobile devices track and process gestures.”While the input resolution of a touchscreen is about 6 dpi, the surface area is larger, allowing the touch sensor to scan users’ body parts, such as ears, fingers, fists, and palms by pressing them against the display,” the Yahoo Labs team wrote on the project’s web page.
+“While the input resolution of a touchscreen is about 6 DPI, the surface area is larger, allowing the touch sensor to scan users’ body parts, such as ears, fingers, fists, and palms by pressing them against the display,” the Yahoo Labs team wrote on the project’s web page.

-This authentication is not just going to be limited to the ear but other factors mentioned below.
-If it comes into the market it could be one of the breakthroughs in the dimension of authentication that atleast the entry level smartphone users want today.
+This authentication also applies to the other factors mentioned below, not just the ear.
+If it comes into the market, it could be one of the breakthroughs in the dimension of authentication accessible to today’s entry-level smartphone users.

 Screenshot